Arkansas Divorce Laws

 • Death of either partner

-• Incidents outlined while award is made
+• Incidents neglected while the court decision is made.

 Property distribution

 This state believes in the concept of equitable distribution.
 The property attained by either partner during the marital life is classified as marital property.
-The initial step in distribution of property is to offer half part to each partner.
+The initial step for distribution of property is to offer half part to each partner.
 However, it may happen that the Court may find this distribution inequitable.
 To resolve this problem, the below mentioned issues are speculated.

-• The needs, debt and property of each partner and the chances that each partner has to further attain income and capital assets
+• The needs, debt and property of each partner and the chances that each partner has to further attain income and capital assets.

-• Sources of income, amount of income, occupation, vocational skills and employability of each partner
+• Sources of income, amount of income, occupation, vocational skills and employability of each partner.

 • Health and age of each partner

-• The duration of marital life
+• The period of marriage

 Divorce Papers